Facts & Figures

 - The most commonly abused prescription drugs are pain medications, sleeping pills, anti-anxiety medications and stimulants (used to treat attention deficit/hyperactivity disorders).1

-- Almost 1 in every 4 teens in America say they have taken a prescription drug that was not prescribed for them.3
+- Almost 1 in every 4 teens in America say they have misused or abused a prescription drug.3

 - One in five teens (20%) who have abused prescription drugs did so before the age of 14.2

-- 9% of teens (about 1 in 10) in a recent study reported using prescription pain relievers not prescribed for them in the past year, and 5% (about 1 in 20) reported doing so in the past month.3
+- 9% of teens in a recent study reported using prescription pain relievers not prescribed for them in the past year, and 5% (1 in 20) reported doing so in the past month.3

 Next, learn about the warning Signs & Symptoms of drug abuse.